bcastelino/bcastelino.github.io/README.md

 ### GitHub Pages Deployment

-This project is configured for automatic deployment to GitHub Pages:
+This project is configured for automatic deployment to GitHub Pages using GitHub Actions:

-1. **Push to main branch** - GitHub Actions will automatically build and deploy
+1. **Push to main branch** - GitHub Actions automatically builds and deploys
-2. **Static export** - Next.js exports static HTML/CSS/JS files
+2. **Static export** - Next.js exports static HTML/CSS/JS files to `./out` directory
-3. **Custom domain** - Configure in repository settings if using custom domain
+3. **Live deployment** - Site is available at https://bcastelino.github.io

+**Deployment Workflow** (`.github/workflows/main.yml`):
+- ✅ Node.js 20 with npm caching
+- ✅ Installs dependencies with `npm ci`
+- ✅ Builds with `npm run build`
+- ✅ Deploys `./out` folder to GitHub Pages
+- ✅ Automatic deployment on every push to main

 The `next.config.js` is configured with:
 - `output: 'export'` for static generation